-Many of my patients are women who developed varicose veins for the first time during pregnancy.
-This is very common during pregnancy – as the uterus grows, it puts pressure on the large vein on the lower part of the body, which in turn increases pressure in the leg veins.
+Developing varicose veins from pregnancy is very common – as the uterus grows, it puts pressure on the large vein on the lower part of the body, which in turn increases pressure in the leg veins.
 The amount of blood in the body increases when pregnant, adding to the burden on a woman’s veins overall.
 Likewise the increased female hormones also plays a role.
 It’s important to address these veins as there are many health problems that can develop from them, such as: irritation, swelling, painful rashes, skin ulcers, blood clots and severe infection.
-Though varicose veins can sometimes be genetic, there are simple steps women can take towards reducing the chances of these veins forming during her pregnancy.
+Though varicose veins can sometimes be genetic, there are simple steps women can take to help prevent varicose veins during pregnancy.

-2. Get Regular Exercise: Any type of exercise that strengthens the “second heart” – the muscles of the calf and foot – is beneficial.
+Any type of exercise that strengthens the “second heart” – the muscles of the calf and foot – is beneficial for reducing varicose veins from pregnancy.
 Ask your doctor about the recommended amount of exercise for your trimester of pregnancy.
 Suggested activities, include: walking, running, swimming and bicycling.

-Following these steps do not necessarily guarantee vein free legs, but they definitely lower the chances of them forming.
+Following these steps do not necessarily guarantee vein free legs, but they definitely lower the chances of varicose veins from pregnancy.
 If they can’t be prevented, there are quick and easy treatments available for after pregnancy.
-6 months after delivery most of the veins will return to normal size.
+Six months after delivery most of the veins will return to normal size.
 Any remaining veins should have treatment.
 I would suggest sclerotherapy – a painless injection treatment that collapses the vein, which reabsorbed back into the blood stream.

-Guest post written by Dr. Luis Navarro, Director of The Vein Treatment Center in New York, NY.
-For more information on vein tips and treatments, visit www.VeinTreatmentCenter.com
+These tips for how to prevent varicose veins during pregnancy were contributed by Dr. Luis Navarro, Director of The Vein Treatment Center in New York, NY.
+For more information on varicose veins from pregnancy, vein tips and treatments, visit www.VeinTreatmentCenter.com